THE LIVING COMPOSERS PROJECT

 Prof. Czernowin studied composition with Abel Ehrlich and Yizhak Sadai at the Rubin Academy of Music of Tel Aviv University from 1976–82 and with Dieter Schnebel at the Universität der Künste Berlin from 1983–85, on a grant from the Deutscher Akademischer Austauschdienst.
 She then studied composition with Brian Ferneyhough and Roger Reynolds at the University of California, San Diego from 1987–93, where she earned her PhD.

-Among her honours are the Kranichsteiner Musikpreis at the Ferienkurse in Darmstadt (1992), a scholarship from the Japan Foundation in Tōkyō (1993), the Asahi Shimbun Fellowship (1993–94, a residency in Tōkyō), a grant from the National Endowment for the Arts (1995), a residency at the Akademie Schloss Solitude in Stuttgart (1996), three grants to work at the Experimentalstudio des SWR in Freiburg im Breisgau (1997, 1999, 2001–02), selection as the best première of the year by the magazine opernwelt and the Bayerischer Theaterpreis (both 2000, both for Pnima...ins Innere), the Förderpreis der Ernst von Siemens Musikstiftung in Munich (2003), a grant from the Rockefeller Foundation (2004, for two portrait concerts with Ensemble Sospeso in New York, New York in 2005), and the Heidelberger Künstlerinnenpreis (2016).
+Among her honours are the Kranichsteiner Musikpreis at the Darmstädter Ferienkurse (1992), a scholarship from the Japan Foundation in Tōkyō (1993), the Asahi Shimbun Fellowship (1993–94, a residency in Tōkyō), a grant from the National Endowment for the Arts (1995), a residency at the Akademie Schloss Solitude in Stuttgart (1996), three grants to work at the Experimentalstudio des SWR in Freiburg im Breisgau (1997, 1999, 2001–02), selection as the best première of the year by the magazine opernwelt and the Bayerischer Theaterpreis (both 2000, both for Pnima...ins Innere), the Förderpreis der Ernst von Siemens Musikstiftung in Munich (2003), a grant from the Rockefeller Foundation (2004, for two portrait concerts with Ensemble Sospeso in New York, New York in 2005), the Heidelberger Künstlerinnenpreis (2016), and the Deutscher Musikautor*innenpreis der GEMA in the category Komposition Musiktheater (2022, for Heart Chamber [an inquiry of love]).
 Moreover, she has served as composer-in-residence at various festivals, including the Salzburger Festspiele (2005) and the Lucerne Summer Festival (2013).
+She has been a member of the Akademie der Künste in Berlin since 2017 and of the Bayerische Akademie der Schönen Künste in Munich since 2021.

 She lived in Germany from 1983–85, the USA from 1986–93 and Japan from 1993–95.
 She has again lived in the USA since 1997.